scottstanie/scottstanie.github.io/_posts/2015-04-24-bfs-python.md

 ---
-title: 'Solitaire Chess in Python.'
+title: 'Breadth First Search in Python'
 layout: default
 ---

-# Breadth First Search in Solitaire Chess
+# Breadth First Search in Python, using Solitaire Chess

 Here is an example of Breadth First Search (BFS) to traverse a graph and find all possible paths.
 The graph here is a representation of a 4x4 chess board in the game of [solitaire chess](http://www.thinkfun.com/microsite/solitairechess/demo).
 The pieces are standard chess pieces.
 The only legal moves are captures of other pieces.
 Pawns only being able to move downward.
 The board starts in a random configuration, and the objective of the puzzle is to be left with only one piece.